bparanj/crystal/computer/electronics/components/diode.md

    - **Forward Bias (Switch "On")**: When a diode is forward-biased (positive voltage applied to the anode and negative to the cathode), it allows current to flow through it.
 This is similar to closing a switch, which allows current to pass through a circuit.
    - **Reverse Bias (Switch "Off")**: When a diode is reverse-biased (positive voltage applied to the cathode and negative to the anode), it blocks current from flowing, just like an open switch that prevents current flow.

 Diode experiment demonstrates this idea.
+Copy it here.

 ### 2. **Threshold Behavior**:
    - Unlike a mechanical switch that changes state instantly, a diode requires a certain threshold voltage ( 0.7V for a silicon diode) in forward bias to start conducting.
 Below this threshold, the diode remains "off," and above it, the diode turns "on."